 Chardel’s Lap Robe Ruana

-I was starting from scratch when the class assignment was to make a ruana and I didn’t know what that was!
+I was starting from scratch when I got a class assignment to make a ruana and I didn’t know what that was!
 After looking it up, I decided to go from Lap Robe to Ruana.

 To make my wrap/cape/poncho (which I now know to be a ruana), I started with a Pendleton wool lap robe that I purchased some time ago at the Sewing and Stitchery Expo in Puyallup, Washington.
 I loved the subtle palette and knew I wanted to make something with it – I just didn’t know what – until I got this assignment.
 The “blanket” was a nice weight for comfort and draping with four finished sides – two with woven selvedge and two with bonus fringe!